BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof.md

 Interesting, it is just a small loop, which is going to iterate `0x1000 = 4096` times.
 But thats all, because inside of the loop there is only NOPs opcodes.

 Now that we know what is in there, we can keep going with the flow we were explaining before.
-Right after the `sym.alloc_page` call, are the following instructions.
+Right after the `sym.alloc_page` call, there are the following instructions.
 I will explain line-by-line what they do.

 ```r2
 │           0x00000acd      e81effffff     sym.alloc_page ()